 Attackers register a domain that resembles an authorized domain in website spoofing.
 This gives them the opportunity to establish a website that closely resembles the authentic one and send spoof emails to potential victims.

 To trick users into thinking they are being sent to the correct website, attackers create web pages with characters that have been noticeably changed and send emails with fake domain names that appear real.

-The fake websites serve as examples of domain spoofing, therefore it’s not rare to see both email spoofing and domain spoofing employed together.
+The fake websites serve as examples of domain spoofing, therefore it is common to employ both email spoofing and domain spoofing together.

 Alternately, a domain spoofing attack could be a component of a wider assault, such as a DDoS attack, in which perpetrators flood a target website or server with traffic from fake IP addresses until those resources are depleted and the target server slows down or crashes.

 How to prevent Domain Spoofing attacks

 - SSL certificates: An SSL certificate is a text file that serves as a website’s identification and helps encrypt traffic to and from the website.
 The certificate authority will confirm the applicant’s eligibility to use a certain domain name.
 An SSL certificate is almost a requirement for all trustworthy websites.

 - SPF, DKIM, and DMARC records – Skysnag automates DMARC, SPF, and DKIM for you, saving you the trouble and time required for manual configuration.
 Unlock insights, bypass email authentication configuration issues and protect your domain from spoofing with strict DMARC enforcement, all autonomously with Skysnag.